lostfictions/peerio-icebear/README.md

 To get started, set the `PEERIO_STAGING_SOCKET_SERVER` environment variable.
 Run `npm install` and `npm start` to run Karma.

+In order to log in automatically, Good news, create 'autologin.json' in project root (gitignored) with your desired user: `{ "username":"", "passphrase":""}`

 ## Development policy
 ### Errors